The best moisturizers for oily skin that won't leave you with that greasy feeling

 Jump To / Table of Contents

-If your skin is oily, you do not have to avoid moisturising it.
-This gel-based moisturiser from Antipodes is just the solution that your skin requires.
-Infused with plant-derived hyaluronic acid, this oil-free formula offers long-lasting moisturisation without making your skin feel greasy afterwards.
-It easily blends into your skin keeping it soft and smooth and is excellent for oily skin.
+If your skin is oily, you do not have to avoid moisturizing it.
+This gel-based moisturizer from Antipodes is just the solution that your skin requires.
+Infused with plant derived hyaluronic acid, this oil free formula offers long-lasting moisturization without making your skin feel greasy afterward.
+It easily blends into your skin keeping it soft and smooth, and is excellent for oily skin.

 Image: Courtesy lookfantastic